emard/esp32ecp5/README.md

     Installing esp32ecp5 1.0.12 from https://files.pythonhosted.org/packages/46/d6/15b3f9f2312b4bc16f9c2d0c042ad4e4ae8aee969c50b352d816b090a8b0/esp32ecp5-1.0.12.tar.gz
     250 OK

+# ESP32 pinout

+JTAG needs to switch between bitbanging and hardware SPI mode.
+Bitbanging is required to walk thru JTAG TAP states.
+SPI is required for fast upload of large bitstream.

+There is undocumented behaviour of possible glitch when switching between bitbanging and hardware SPI.
+Glitch appears at "clk" line and maybe some other too.
+Although bitstream is usually tolerant about garbage data before and after, but it is best to avoid it.
+Experimentally is determined this pinout which doesn't make glitch at switching modes:

+    tms   = 5   # BLUE LED - 549ohm - 3.3V
+    tck   = 18
+    tcknc = 21  # 1,2,3,19,21 free pin for SPI workaround
+    tdi   = 23
+    tdo   = 34
+    led   = 19

+"tcknc" is not connected, but it is important to temporary replace "tck" to avoid glitch when changing modes between bitbanging and SPI.

+Activity indicator can be hi-efficiency LED with near 3V drop (blue) and 0.5-1k series resistor connected between "tms" and 3.3V.

+There can be also separate LED connected at "led".

 # Install ESP32 micropython

 Skip this step if you have ESP32 on some development board with USB-serial module.